Grand juries operate different ways in different states.

-On Monday, November 24, 2014 the decision by a grand jury not to indict Darren Wilson was announced by St. Louis County prosecutor Robert P. McCulloch.
+On Monday, November 24, 2014 St. Louis County prosecutor Robert P. McCulloch announced a grand jury decision to not indict Darren Wilson.
 Mr. McCulloch indicated that Officer Wilson faced potential charges ranging from first-degree murder to something as mitigated as involuntary manslaughter.
 The grand jury brought no charges against Officer Wilson.

 Officer Wilson fatally shot Michael Brown on August 9, 2014 in Ferguson, Missouri, a suburb of St. Louis.
 The confrontation between Wilson and Brown began when Wilson observed Brown walking down the middle of a road.
 Brown and Wilson eventually got into a physical altercation, which resulted in Brown running away from Wilson.
 Wilson caught Brown.
 Witnesses claimed that Brown was surrendering peacefully.
 Other witnesses claimed that Brown was moving towards Wilson.